Crypt212/obsidian-vault/MindMap/Biology/Bioinformatics/DNA.md

 	- **Guanine (G)**
 	- **Thymine (T)**
 	- **Cytosine (C)**
-- the 2 strands are connected by connecting pairing complementary neucleteads
+- the 2 strands are connected by connecting complementary pairs of neucleteads: *A-T*, *C-G*.
+-